Key moments in Novak Djokovic’s Australian saga

 Jan 13: Djokovic was included in the Australian Open draw as top seed.

-Jan 14: Immigration Minister Alex Hawke used discretionary powers to cancel Djokovic’s visa for a second time, saying he may pose a health risk.
+Jan 14: Immigration Minister Alex Hawke used discretionary powers to cancel Djokovic’s visa for a second time, saying he may pose a risk to the country.

 Jan 15: Djokovic returned to the immigration detention hotel where he was previously held.